 Then, take your lemon and zest straight into the bowl.
 I tend to do this straight over the bowl as not only does it save on washing up, it also means that you don’t lose any of that gorgeous lemon zest as if you are anything like me, it can fly all over the place!

 Once zested, cut the lemon in half.
 Juice one half and stir into the cake mixture.
 Then juice the other half, add the teaspoon of caster sugar and keep it to one side for now (you’ll need this bit later to make your drizzle.)

->

-> Take the cake mixture and put it into the prepared tin, making sure to smooth out the mixture.
+Take the cake mixture and put it into the prepared tin, making sure to smooth out the mixture.
 Then pop it in the oven for about 20-25 minutes until it is golden brown.
 The best test to make sure that it is cooked right through is to stick a knife in and if it comes out clean, it is cooked, if it comes out with mixture on then it needs a little longer.
-This tip was passed down to me from my Dad (which I think was passed down to him from his Aunt) and of course the old tricks really are the best!
+This tip was passed down to me from my Dad and of course the old tricks really are the best!

->

-> Et voila!
+Et voila!
 The best lemon drizzle cake.
 Ever.
-It really is wonderfully sharp just as a lemon cake should be but at the same time, deliciously sweet and amazingly moist.
+It really is wonderfully sharp just as a lemon cake should be but at the same time, deliciously sweet.
 Enjoy!
 I know I did!

->

-> If you liked this, you might want to take a look at some of my other recipes here.
+If you liked this, you might want to take a look at some of my other recipes here.